osandov/drgn/CONTRIBUTING.rst

     $ CONFIGURE_FLAGS="--enable-compiler-warnings=error" python3 setup.py build_ext -i
     $ python3 -m drgn --help

-Drgn can build, run, and pass its test suite on Python 3.6 or later.
+Drgn can build, run, and pass its test suite on Python 3.8 or later.
 However, many of the tools used as part of the development workflow do not support Python versions once they have reached their end-of-life.
 Thus, your main drgn development environment should use a Python version which is actively supported upstream.
-In particular, the drgn development workflow no longer supported on Python 3.6.

 Testing
 -------